Eduardo Lillingston

-Eduardo Fabián Lillingston García (born 23 December 1977 in Guadalajara) is a Mexican former professional footballer, who last played for Necaxa in Ascenso MX.
+Eduardo Fabián Lillingston García (born 23 December 1977) is a Mexican former professional footballer, who last played for Necaxa in Ascenso MX.

 Career

 Club

 Lillingston has spent the majority of his career playing for various Primera División (First Division) teams, including Club Toluca, Santos Laguna, CF Atlas, UANL, and Tecos UAG.

 He was signed by Chivas USA on 11 March 2009, then on trial bases with the Los Angeles-based club throughout its 2009 pre-season.
 Lillingston went on a short-term loan deal with Mexican club Club Tijuana in January, 2010.

 International

 Lillingston has represented Mexico at various youth levels.
 He was a member of Mexico U-20 National team at the 1997 FIFA World Youth Championship in Malaysia, leading his team with three goals in four matches during the tournament.